AvisheikhKundu/CodeEra/readme.md

 - Responsive design.
 - Structured course catalog with detailed descriptions.
 - Interactive lessons.
-- User can register and login.
+- User can register and Login.
 - User authentication for personalized learning experiences.
 - Instructor application form.
 - User can also contact us.